NSLS-II-BMM/linkam-ophyd/problem.rst

 To make this happen, we need an Ophyd object.

-Jakub has a handy tool that generates bare-bones list of Ophyd object components from the PVs served by an IOC.
-Here's what he provided:
+Jakub has a handy tool that generates a bare-bones list of Ophyd object components from the PVs served by an IOC.
+Here's what he
+provided:

 .. code-block:: python
    :linenos: